frolicorg/frolic/README.md

 ## Integrations

-We currently support MySQL database.
+We currently support MySQL, Postgres & Clickhouse database.
 We will add integrations with other databases in the future.

 ## Why Rust?